Morse theory for group presentations: Applications to the Andrews--Curtis conjecture

 \begin{example}[Akbulut \& Kirby \cite{MR816520}] The family of balanced presentations of the trivial group $\A\K_n$ was inspired by the case $n=4$, which corresponds to a handle decomposition of the Akbulut-Kirby 4-sphere: We prove that the presentation

 satisfies the Andrews--Curtis conjecture.
-Indeed, it is simple to find an acyclic matching $M$ in $\X(K'_{\A\K_2})$ such that $\Q_{K'_{\A\K_2},M}$ is greedily trivializable.
-Since $\A\K_2 \sim_{Q^{**}} \Q_{K'_{\A\K_2},M}$, this proves that $\A\K_2$ satisfies the Andrews--Curtis conjecture.
-This fact was first proved in \cite{MR1727164} using genetic algorithms and also by Gersten (unpublished), but their methods were focused on the explicit sequence of transformations to trivialize the presentation, rather than to give a proof of its existence.
+Indeed, it is simple to find an acyclic matching $M$ in $\X(K'_{\A\K_2})$ such that $\Q_{K'_{\A\K_2},M}$ is greedily trivializable (see Appendix \ref{appendix code sage}).
+Since $\A\K_2 \sim_{Q^{**}} \Q_{K'_{\A\K_2},M}$, this shows that $\A\K_2$ satisfies the Andrews--Curtis conjecture.
+This fact was previously proved in \cite{MR1727164} using genetic algorithms (also by S. M. Gersten in an unpublished work \cite{gersten87}).
+However, their methods were focused on the explicit sequence of transformations to trivialize the presentation, rather than to give a proof of its existence.
 For $n=1$, $\A\K_1$ is simply $Q^{**}$-trivializable (see Example \ref{case n=1}).
 For $n>2$, the question remains open. \end{example}

 \begin{example}[Miller III \& Schupp \cite{MR1732210}] Given $w$ a word in $x$ and $y$ with exponent sum 0 on $x$ and $n>0$,